Kubo2/odoo/doc/howtos/themes.rst

 **xpath**, **qWeb** or a combination of both.
 Keep reading the tutorial to learn to how properly extend it with your own code.

-Keep reading the tutorial to learn to how properly extend it with your own code.
+Keep reading the tutorial to learn, how to properly extend it with your own code.

 Update your theme
 -----------------